 Kemp’s ridley is known as the smallest sea turtle species.
 These turtles typically measure around 2 feet or 24 inches long and weigh about 100 pounds or 45 kilograms.

-The species is named after a fisherman Richard M. Kemp, who provided the first known report about them in 1906.
+The species is named after a fisherman, Richard M. Kemp, who provided the first known report about them in 1906.
 Although Kemp’s Ridleys are primarily found in the Gulf of Mexico, they also occur in the Atlantic Ocean.

 Loggerhead turtles, on the other hand, mainly eat food that is easy to chew or consume, such as crabs and sea urchins.
 Kemp’s Ridley turtles prefer to eat fish, crabs, and various mollusk species.

-Jellyfish: A Common Prey For Sea Turtles
+Jellyfish Is A Common Prey For Sea Turtles

 Sea turtles, including leatherback turtles, feed on jellyfish.
 Like their terrestrial counterparts, sea turtles consume anything they can grab with their mouths.